Stage Designer Lena Quist

 What’s it like being in the Stage wear industry?

-It’s showbiz, so short deadlines is my everyday life.
+It’s showbiz, so short deadlines are my everyday life.
 You have to be very flexible and creative on demand.

 Tell us your experience in the Eurovision Contest